dimitriantoniou/dimitriantoniou/README.md

 <p align="center">Working alongside talented developers at Codeup, the TX career accelerator, has re-ignited my love of learning and inspired a passion for programming.</p>

-- 🔭 I’m currently working on a calendar application for vocational training programs [Cohort Calendar](https://github.com/dimitriantoniou/cohort-calendar)
+- 🔭 I’m currently working on a springboot calendar application for vocational training programs [Cohort Calendar](https://github.com/dimitriantoniou/cohort-calendar)

 - 🌱 I’m currently learning **Python**